Lynching of Robert Mulliner: Aftermath

-Mulliner's death provoked many African Americans to flee New York as they feared the current ethnic tensions would only continue to arise.
-Though, for the Irish community, this lynching further united one another as they pledged to "stand by each other."
+Mulliner's death provoked many African Americans to flee New York as they feared the current ethnic tensions would only continue to escalate.
+This lynching further united the Irish community as they pledged to "stand by each other."

 Following the death of Mulliner, Republican and Democratic newspapers attempted to pin the blame on one another for influencing the Irish community to commit this lynching.
-The Daily Tribune, placed the blame on several Irish-American leaders, William McCleary and Cornelius McClean for allowing the lynching to take place.
-However, the Democratic paper The Daily Telegraph argued that Mulliners' murder would have been justified had he not been arrested beforehand given that it would not go against the law.
-The editor argued that offenses such as rape are not punished effectively by the state, thus the actions of the mob were valid given the frustrations over, "the inadequacy of our laws."
-Though the Republican Journal, refuted this by highlighting the fact that this lynching was not correct as it occurred whilst Mulliner was in custody, therefore, adhering against the due process law.
-With this back and forth between the papers it only heightened the political unrest, however, this would only be the start of what was to come.
+The Daily Tribune placed the blame on Irish-American leaders William McCleary and Cornelius McClean for allowing the lynching to take place.
+However, the Democratic paper The Daily Telegraph argued that Mulliner's murder would have been justified had he not been arrested beforehand given that it would not go against the law.
+The editor argued that offenses such as rape are not punished effectively by the state, thus the actions of the mob were valid given the frustrations over "the inadequacy of our laws."
+The Daily Tribune refuted this by highlighting the fact that this lynching was not correct as it occurred whilst Mulliner was in custody, therefore violating due process.

-The Enrollment Act that Abraham Lincoln had passed, had not yet taken effect in New York as those Democratic politicians who opposed the draft, had prevented it from being passed in New York.
-Different factions of the Democratic known as the Peace or Copperhead faction believed that the Republican party was at fault for the thousands of casualties in the Civil War.
+The Enrollment Act that Abraham Lincoln had passed had not yet taken effect in New York as Democratic politicians who opposed the draft had prevented it from being passed in New York.
+Different factions of the Democratic Party, known as the Peace or Copperhead faction, believed that the Republican party was at fault for the thousands of casualties in the Civil War.
 As a result, they created a movement called the Peace Movement in an attempt to prevent the draft selection in New York and maintain the peace.
-This however, was unsuccessful as Lincoln ordered the troops in New York to advance across the Mason-Dixon Line.
-This left New York unprotected and raised the question as to how the draft selection would take place without military presence.
-Just three weeks after Robert Mulliners' lynching saw the outbreak of the New York City draft riots.
+This, however, was unsuccessful as Lincoln ordered troops in New York to advance across the Mason-Dixon line.
+This left New York unprotected and raised the question of how the draft selection would take place without military presence.
+The New York City draft riots broke out ujst three weeks after Robert Mulliner's lynching.